shoaibur/Tutorials/Machine Learning Data Science/Probability_Statistics.md

 * How can you generate a random number between 1 and 7 with only a die?
 ```
+Let's roll twice, which will give 36 possible unique outcomes.
+For equal proabiblity,
+consider the first 35 outcomes (maximum integer of 7) and ignore the rolls with outcomes 6,6.
-Outcome in first and second rolls: x1 and x2
+Let's denote the outcomes in the first and second rolls: x1 and x2
 Random number between 1 and 7 with the outcomes in two rolls: (6*(x1-1) + x2)%7 + 1

 In general, with a n-sided dice (or anything that gives n possible unique outputs),